 Ãster Farimagsgade 5, KÃ¸benhavn K, 16 Ãster Farimagsgade 5, Building: 16-0-05

 1353 København K

 I am a tenure-track assistant professor at the Department of Anthropology and affiliated with the Copenhagen Center for Social Data Science (SODAS).
-My research centres on political economy and gender in relation to computing and data cultures, particularly in relation to gender and political economy.
-My current research examines the value(s) of tech entrepreneurship to different actors (entrepreneurs, policy makers, investors) in Newfoundland, Canada.
+My research centres the production of norms, values, and inequities in in relation to computing and data cultures, particularly in relation to gender and political economy.
+My current research interests focus particularly on value(s) and visions of the future in relation to tech entrepreneurship.

 I was employed as a postdoctoral research fellow at as part of the REvolutionizing Engineering and Computer Science Education (RED) project at the University of San Diego, which sought to foster themes of social justice, peace, sustainability, and humanitarian practice as part of undergraduate engineering education.
 I have also worked as part of the School of Business on the growth of tech entrepreneurship in St. John's, the On the Move project at Memorial University of Newfoundland studying employment-related geographic mobility, and as part of the Built Environment and Active Populations (BEAP) lab at Memorial University.

 Fall 2023 - Social Data Science Base Camp (co-coordinator), Fieldwork to Analysis

 Spring 2023 - Anthropological Project Design, Economies of Tech

 Spring 2022 - Anthropological Project Design, SDS Data Collection, Processing & Analysis

 Autumn 2021 - SDS Basecamp, Economies of Tech, Fieldwork to Analysis